 Presidential Distinguished Professor of Earth & Environmental Science

 Dr. Mann received his undergraduate degrees in Physics and Applied Math from the University of California at Berkeley, an M.S. degree in Physics from Yale University, and a Ph.D. in Geology & Geophysics from Yale University.
-His research involves the use of theoretical models and observational data to better understand Earth's climate system and the science, impacts and policy implications of human-caused climate change.
+His research interests include the study of Earth's climate system and the science, impacts and policy implications of human-caused climate change.

 Dr. Mann is author of more than 200 peer-reviewed and edited publications, numerous op-eds and commentaries, and five books including Dire Predictions: Understanding Climate Change, The Hockey Stick and the Climate Wars: Dispatches from the Front Lines, The Madhouse Effect: How Climate Change Denial is Threatening our Planet, Destroying Our Politics, and Driving Us Crazy, The Tantrum that Saved the World and The New Climate War: The Fight to Take Back Our Planet and Our Fragile Moment: How Lessons from Earth's Past Can Help Us Survive the Climate Crisis.

 Speaking Engagements and Contact

-To schedule Dr. Michael Mann for a speaking engagement, please contact the Jodi Solomon Speakers Bureau.
+To schedule Dr. Mann for a speaking engagement, please contact the Jodi Solomon Speakers Bureau.